 MC courses integrate community-based research conducted with international or national partners and an off-campus field experience.
 McMaster student Scholars will participate in a learning community to develop an in-depth understanding of the issues surrounding the location of study and investigate community-defined needs within a multidisciplinary framework that includes but is not limited to study of the culture, history, arts, economics, and politics relative to the geographic and social environments.
 Each Scholar will participate in a series of 'constitutional conversations' to develop a macro perspective of issues that impact the human condition, both in their research location and globally.
 In addition each Scholar will complete a research project and produce a scholarly summary/product at the end of the academic term.
 Enrollment in this course is required by and is restricted to approved McMaster Scholars.
-Course section MC 371 is the course number for the Belize learning community, MC372 is Cambodia, MC373 is Tanzania, in the 2014-15 academic year.
 (Graded Pass/Fail).